liscanojac/liscanojac/README.md

 When myself, a ChemEng🥼 decided a career change I always knew that I had to aim to the MERN Stack, because learning React:atom_symbol: would give me the chance to make the best chemical⚗️ puns about my code.:stuck_out_tongue:

+## Skills
-Skills: REACT / REDUX / NODE JS / EXPRESS JS / SEQUELIZE / SQL / BOOTSTRAP / JS / HTML / CSS
+REACT / REDUX / NODE JS / EXPRESS JS / SEQUELIZE / SQL / BOOTSTRAP / JS / HTML / CSS

 - 🏗️ I’m currently working on this page.
 - 🌱 I’m currently learning TDD with ReactJS and MongoDB